1117 Director of Online Learning & Instructional Technology – West Plains

 Experience: With a Bachelor’s degree, at least three years of instructional design or related experience is required.
 With a Master’s degree as described above, at least two years of instructional design or related experience is required.
 Experience working with a course management system and other instructional technology is required.
 Experience with online teaching and face-to-face instruction in a college environment is preferred.
 Experience working with both Macintosh and Windows platforms is preferred.

 Skills: Excellent verbal and written communication skills and interpersonal skills are required.
 Project management and organizational skills are required.
 Comprehensive technology skills, including learning management systems, streaming video, and the various devices that users may employ, are required.
 The ability to troubleshoot technology issues is required.
 Expertise and competencies in instructional design are required.
 Knowledge of best practices in instructional technologies, online, blended, and face-to-face pedagogy is required.
 Skill in designing and delivering training programs that focus on instructional technology and practices used in the improvement of instructional effectiveness is required.
-The ability to develop knowledge of, respect for, and the skills to engage with those of other cultures or backgrounds is required.
 Specialized computer skills, including competency in the use of the internet and the use of presentation software such as PowerPoint are preferred.

 Other: The scope of the position requires some evening and weekend work to oversee the online course program including the introduction of classes and student support activities.
 The position occasionally requires attendance and participation at evening and weekend activities and workshops.
 Occasional travel to workshops, seminars, and professional development and University events is required.